buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 translator.
 The proxy is then instructed with the actions to replace the transported identity with the correct credentials to access the destination.

-In the PoC, the proof of integrity is not implemented, but the transformation takes place, where a "Bearer Token"^[Opaque OIDC Token of an IDP.] is used to check if the user may access and then replaces the token with static Basic Auth credentials.
+In the POC, the proof of integrity is not implemented, but the transformation takes place, where a "Bearer Token"^[Opaque OIDC Token of an IDP.] is used to check if the user may access and then replaces the token with static Basic Auth credentials.